 Pests: What kind of pests should I look out for when caring for my Pink Princess?

 Philodendron plants are not known to be particularly prone to pests.
 If you do find your Pink Princess is attracting insects, a good tip is to occasionally shower the plant with water and remove any visable bugs.
 Doing this will help protect your plant from pests.

 Philodendron Pink Princess NZ Guide

 Following this helpful tips will ensure your Pink Princess stays healthy and colorful year-round.
 Don’t forget to share this guide with a friend that is struggling with caring for their Pink Princess.
-Come and visit our tropical plants shop in Taranaki where we stock the beautiful Pink Princess and many other indoor tropical plants.
+Come and visit our tropical plants shop in Taranaki where we regularly stock the beautiful Pink Princess and many other indoor tropical plants.